 For whatever reason, women do not have a pro league for “hardball” (another name for baseball).
-Instead, women pay softball professionally.
-WTF is the difference?
-The most major differences include pitching underhand (fastpitch), and bigger ball.
-Softball is huge in the US with the National Pro Fastpitch League.
-What should you know?
-Our Canadian sweetheart, Hayley Wickensheiser is not only arguably the best female hockey player in history, BUT ALSO played for the Canadian softball team in the Olympics as well.
+Instead, women pay softball professionally—a similar game but with a bigger ball where pitchers throw underhand.
+Fun fact: Canadian hockey superstar and Hockey Hall of Fame inductee, Hayley Wickenheiser, ALSO played for the Canadian softball team in the Olympics.
 What can’t this woman do?
-The answer is nothing.
+Hint: the answer is nothing.

 The lifespan of a MLB baseball is only 5-7 pitches, meaning about 70 baseballs are used during a game.
-Why someone has been keeping track of these stats and why it matters, we truly don’t know.
+Just wild.

 Top of the INNING: